1,3-Dehydroadamantane

-1,3-Dehydroadamantane, formally tetracyclo[3.3.1.13,7.01,3]decane, is an organic compound with formula C10H14, which can be obtained from adamantane by removal of two hydrogen atoms to create an internal bond.
+1,3-Dehydroadamantane or tetracyclo[3.3.1.13,7.01,3]decane is an organic compound with formula C10H14, which can be obtained from adamantane by removal of two hydrogen atoms to create an internal bond.
 It is a polycyclic hydrocarbon, and can be viewed also as being derived from [3.3.1]propellane by addition of a methylene bridge between the two larger rings.

 Like other small-ring propellanes, this compound is substantially strained and unstable.

 Synthesis

 1,3-Dehydroadamantane was obtained in 1969 by Richard Pincock and Edward Torupka, by reduction of 1,3-dibromoadamantane according to the scheme below:

 Reactions

 Oxidation

 On standing in solution, it reacts with oxygen from air (with a half-life of 6 hours), yielding a peroxide.
 The latter converts to a dihydroxide by reaction with lithium aluminium hydride.

 Polymerization

 Like [1.1.1]propellane, 1,3-dehydroadamantane can be polymerized by breaking the axial bond and joining the resulting radicals into a linear chain: